Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 The Boat Pose is a challenging isometric core exercise that targets the rectus abdominis, transverse abdominis, and hip flexors.

-It is ideal for individuals with intermediate to advanced core strength with the goal to improve their balance and stability.
-The Boat Pose can be incorporated into any core or full-body workout routine, or performed as part of a yoga or Pilates practice.
+It’s ideal for individuals with intermediate to advanced core strength who aim to improve their balance and stability.
+It can be incorporated into any core or full-body workout routine, or performed as part of a yoga or Pilates practice.

 1. Sit on a comfortable surface, such as a yoga mat, with your knees bent and feet flat on the ground.
 Place your hands on the backs of your thighs or by your sides for support.